moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

   - **Full Pruned Node** - a node storing block data and network state up to some specific number of blocks before the current block height.
 Such nodes are helpful when querying recent data or submitting transactions through your infrastructure.
 They require much less space than an archival node but don't store the full network state

-In this guide, you'll learn how to quickly spin up a Tanssi Appchain node using [Docker](https://www.docker.com/){target=\_blank} on a Linux computer, however, it can be adapted to other operating systems.
+In this guide, you'll learn how to quickly spin up a Tanssi Appchain node using [Docker](https://www.docker.com/){target=\_blank} on a Linux computer.
+However, it can be adapted to other operating systems.

 !!! note
     It is not possible to run an RPC node for Snap Appchains as they run on a private network, and their nodes are, therefore, unreachable for syncing.